AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 AFRUCA Beneficiary - 2010 - 2014

-AFRUCA 25 By 25 Modern Slavery Project - 2026 Workplan
+AFRUCA 25 For 25 Modern Slavery Project - 2026 Workplan

-May to June - Identification of Survivor-Participants
+May to June - Identification of Survivors-Participants

 July - August - Interviews and Data Collection